top of page

 I know some of you do not celebrate Christmas at all, because of its connections with a pagan festival.

-I hope you agree, however, that is good to focus our minds on different things during the year and it must be a good thing to set aside some time to meditate on and celebrate the birth of Jesus and the incredible prophecies it fulfilled.
+I hope you agree, however, that it is good to focus our minds on different things during the year and it must be a good thing to set aside some time to meditate on and celebrate the birth of Jesus and the incredible prophecies it fulfilled.

 Unfortunately, none of our carols to my knowledge were written by universalists.
 To put this right, I'm sharing some pieces I wrote when I was 19 when I was trying to set up a local church in Wallasey.
 I hope you like them.